Phidippus audax: Feeding

 Bold jumpers are solitary carnivores.
 Although scavenging has been reported in this species, it most commonly preys on live quarry.
 In the lab, spiders that exclusively scavenge were shown to have lower survival rates than those that exclusively hunted live prey items.
 They rely on their highly specialized eyesight to actively hunt and capture live prey.
 Because they rely on their eyesight, they are diurnal.
 They are often found hunting on fence posts and plants' leaves, stems, and branches.
-Bold jumpers prey on a variety of insects and non-insect terrestrial arthropods such as caterpillars, dragonflies, grasshoppers, and other spiders.
+Bold jumpers prey on a variety of insects such as caterpillars, dragonflies, grasshoppers, and other non-insect terrestrial arthropods such as spiders.
 As one of the most common spiders found in agricultural areas, they consume many crop pests including bollworms, boll weevils, spotted cucumber beetles, sorghum midges, fall webworms, cotton leaf worms, cotton fleahopper, tarnished plant bugs, stink bugs, lotus bugs, three-cornered alfalfa hoppers, and leafhoppers.
 For many of these species, bold jumpers feed on both the larval and adult forms.
 The size of the prey is correlated with the size of the spider.
 Spiderlings feed on smaller prey than adults.
 Feeding habits also differ by sex.
 Females tend to spend more time feeding and consume more and larger prey than males.

 When Phidippus audax finds its prey, it first orients itself so its anterior median (AM) eyes are facing the prey.
 It then stalks its prey, slowly approaching until it is within jumping distance.
 Once close enough, it crouches and releases a silk dragline that will tether the spider if it falls or misses its target.
 Next, it pounces with its legs raised.
 It grasps onto its prey with its forelegs while sinking its fangs into the prey, immobilizing it with its venom.
 Bold jumpers are able to distinguish between different types of prey and adjust their attack accordingly.
 They have been observed attacking loopers from the front and biting their head in order to avoid being stricken by them.
 Contrasting this, when attacking flies, they avoid attacking from the front in order to avoid alarming the fly and causing it to fly away.
 Although bold jumpers don't build webs of their own, they have been observed invading the webs of other spiders to steal freshly caught insects or attack the spiders themselves.
-Bold jumpers have extra-oral digestion and use their fangs to suck the liquid out their prey.
+Bold jumpers have extra-oral digestion and use their fangs to suck the liquid out of their prey.